mvilain/open-vpn/README.md

 As of 7/18/21, adding additional block storage was problematic when developing infrastructure.
 Either the user-data install script delayed the droplet from spinning up or there was some bug that prevented quick apply/destroy cycles such that addition volumes could not be deleted for some time after creation.

-Also, there is a limit to the number of floating IPs that an account has initially.
-The 8 droplets defined in the `do-instances.tf` file went over that limit.
-A ticket to increase that limit is required to run the terraform configuration.
+Initially, there is a limit to the number of floating IPs for an individual account.
+The 8 droplets defined in the `do-instances.tf` file goes over that limit.
+You will have to file a support ticket to increase your FIPS limit to run the terraform configuration.

 Digital Ocean has a dynamic inventory tools which can be used to generate ansible inventories.

     https://pypi.org/project/digitalocean-inventory/

+As an aside, I've found that Digital Ocean has more outages and seems more fragile than Linode.
+It's infrastructure is more robust, but it seems the underlaying code is prone to outages.
+Just running the Terraform configuration  then destroying the resources can cause errors.
+While this model works, I'm not spending any more time with this cloud provider due to these errors.

 ## Linode Configuration